 More and more of the nation's top academic medical centers are using advertising to attract new patients, rolling out extensive marketing efforts that appear to "place the interests of the medical center before the interests of the patients," according to a new study in the March 28 issue of the Archives of Internal Medicine.

 "If academic medical centers are to continue with advertising to attract patients, we believe they must be more sensitive to the conflict of interest between public health and making money," the study report said.
-Researchers suggested that academic medical centers consider mandating the same kind of formal institutional review that the Food and Drug Administration requires of hospitals when they advertise to recruit research participants.
-"Why should patients get less protection than research subjects?" the study asked. -- by Michael Romano
+Researchers suggested that academic medical centers consider mandating the same kind of formal institutional review the Food and Drug Administration requires of hospitals when they advertise to recruit research participants.
+"Why should patients get less protection than research subjects?" the study report asked.